If you've ever said, "Part of me wants to… but another part of me is scared," you've already met the basic idea behind parts work in therapy.

 1. Understanding Protective Strategies

-Some parts work hard to protect you—by avoiding risk, numbing feelings, or keeping you in control.
+Some parts work hard to protect you, for example, by being proactive, avoiding risk, numbing feelings, or keeping you in control.

 3. Developing a Compassionate Self

-Therapy helps you connect with a grounded, compassionate “Self” that can listen to all parts without judgment.
+Therapy helps you connect with a grounded, compassionate "Self," or most grounded, adult part of yourself, that can listen to all parts without judgment and make informed choices that support all of you.

 What a Parts Work Session Might Look Like